kaplan2539/kaplan2539.github.io/en_US/blog/20180115-run-docker-container-with-current-uid.md

 ------------------------------------------------

 I often use Docker to try out software in an isolated environment without 'polluting' my workstation with the installation of dependencies.
-It is also very useful to bundle dependencies for a certain project in a Docker image, e.g. the compiler toolchain for the latest single board computer.
+It is also very useful to bundle dependencies for a certain project in a Docker image, e.g. the compiler tool chain for the latest single board computer.

 In the following I describe a very trivial example: Instead of installing the `zip` package on my Ubuntu workstation, I decide to create a Docker container image base on the latest Debian version that has `zip` installed.